quantixed/imagej-macros/README.md

 #### Multiple montages

-If you want to make many montages.
-Then select *LabCode > Figure Maker > Make Montage Directory*.
-This macro allows the user to make montages from TIFFs in a directory.
+If you want to make many montages, then select *LabCode > Figure Maker > Make Montage Directory*.
+This macro allows the user to make montages from all TIFFs in a directory.
 A dialog is shown at the start that allows the user to select which channels go where and then the montages are made in batch mode.

+#### Movie/Stack montages

+It is now possible to make a montage of movies or stacks.
+Select *LabCode > Figure Maker > Make Montage* and point the dialog at the file you'd like to montage.

+If the image is a movie, or a z-stack (but not both) comprising more than one channel, then you will be able to generate a movie/stack montage.

 #### Optional: add ROIs and zooms